haomianzheng/ccamp-client-pm-yang/draft-zheng-ccamp-client-pm-yang.md

 SLA (Service Level Agreement) is an agreement aligned by the service provider and the user.
 This agreement defines service type, quality of service etc. which the service provider guarantees to the user.

 Transport private line service has got the advantage of hard isolation, large bandwidth, low latency and high reliability.
 So usually it is more expensive than the other fixed broadband services.
 From the user's perspective, they also have some special demand for the private line service.
 For example, some industry customers, e.g. stock and futures industry customers who have a lot of high-frequency trading requirement, have extremely high requirement on latency.
-The customer from government and security assurance department have extremely high requirements on service reliability.
+The customers from government and security assurance department have extremely high requirement on service reliability.
 The Private line service users expect to monitor service performance indicators to ensure that their private line services are cost-effective and meet SLA requirements.

 And for the service provider, continuous monitoring of key services' performance and proactive O&M can reduce customers' complaint and ensure SLA delivery.
 The performance data can even be used for precision marketing.
 For example, if the bandwidth usage of a user's private line is too high for a long time, the system can remind the user to adjust the bandwidth in a timely manner.